SMKH-PRO/JSBOT/README.md

 enyone from anywhere visits the site and ask the question that you added will get the answer you wrote!.

 Thats All !!!!!!!

+if you have any question reqarding this or my other projects, i have started a new forum where you can any question and i will answer==> https://kashanhaider.com/forums/